Torus decomposition and foliation detected slopes: Laminar branched surface and irrational detected slopes

 \section{Laminar branched surface and irrational detected slopes}

 In this section we show that irrational slopes are in the interior of the set of (CTF-)detected slopes in most cases.
-We'll show that these are easy corollaries of the laminar branched surface theory.
+We will show that these are easy corollaries of the laminar branched surface theory.